 If you haven't visited The Wizarding World of Harry Potter at Universal Studios Hollywood, now is the time.

-We’ve seen Universal create picture-perfect horror mazes with Halloween Horror Nights, but for the first time the park is using its movie magic on another holiday.
+We’ve seen Universal create picture-perfect horror mazes with Halloween Horror Nights, but last year the park started using its movie magic on another holiday.

 Utilizing one of its greatest assets, Christmas at the Wizarding World of Harry Potter is one of the most heartfelt, romantic, and truly magical experiences this season.